angular/angular/aio/content/guide/static-query-migration.md

 @ViewChild('foo', {static: false}) foo: ElementRef;
 ```

 Starting with version 9, the `static` flag will default to false.
-At this time, any `{static: false}` flags can be safely removed, and we will have a schematic
+At that time, any `{static: false}` flags can be safely removed, and we will have a schematic
 that will update your code for you.

 ## FAQ